FalkorDB/GraphRAG-SDK/README.md

 **How scalable is the SDK?**

 GraphRAD-SDK is designed for multi-tenancy and large-scale applications.
 Performance depends on FalkorDB deployment configuration.

-**Can I define custom embeddings?**

-Yes.
-You can override the default embedding pipeline by defining your own embedding functions.

 **What is GraphRAG?**